Your money-making expert. Financial journalist, TV and radio personality.

-Even in this tough market, there are still employment opportunities out there.
-Use our tips for getting the perfect job and find yourself employed in no time!
+Even in this tough time, there are still employment opportunities out there.
+Using our tips will help you find the perfect job in no time!

-There are loads of websites that offer help with writing a killer CV.
+There are loads of websites that offer help with writing a professional sounding CV.
 We cover everything you need to know in our article How to write a CV.
 But the BBC website’s CV help also has some good tips, as does the Directgov website.
 There are even sites with CV templates, CV samples and examples of bad CV formats.